Bakhshial/layoff_Data_SQL_Project-1/README.md

 Repository Structure
 Data_Cleaning_Process.sql: Contains the SQL script for cleaning the layoffs data.
-Exploratory_Data_Analysis.sql: Contains the SQL script for performing exploratory data analysis on the cleaned data.
+EDA_of_Layoff_Data.sql: Contains the SQL script for performing exploratory data analysis on the cleaned data.
 README.md: Provides an overview of the project, including instructions for running the scripts and descriptions of the data cleaning and EDA processes.

 Getting Started